eda-abec/OneShot-GPS-Merge/README.md

                         Specifies filename for KML output --kml-pins KML_PINS   Save PIN-only networks to separate KML file.
-If not specified, written to default KML file --pins-output PINS_OUTPUT
+If not specified, written to default KML file
+  -u UNMATCHED, --unmatched UNMATCHED
+                        Output CSV file with OneShot entries not found in WiGLE --pins-output PINS_OUTPUT
                         Output CSV file with for PIN-only networks.
 If not specified, written to default output file